Eastern religions: Buddhism

-Buddhism is a nontheistic Indian religion and philosophy.
-Buddhism was founded around the 5th century BCE in Nepal by Siddhartha Gautama, the Buddha, with the Four Noble Truths and the Eightfold Path as its central principles.
+Buddhism is a non-theistic Dharmic religion and philosophy.
+Buddhism was founded around the 5th century BCE in present-day Nepal by Siddhartha Gautama, known to his followers as the Buddha, with the Four Noble Truths and the Noble Eightfold Path as its central principles.
 According to the scriptures, the Four Noble Truths were revealed by the Buddha in his first sermon after attaining enlightenment.
-The schools of Buddhism are typically divided into Theravada, Mahayana and Vajrayana.
+The main schools of Buddhism are divided into Theravada, Mahayana and Vajrayana.
 In academic circles, Mahayana is further divided into East Asian and Tibetan Buddhism.
-Buddhism teaches that someone who becomes enlightened without instruction is a buddha.
-The primary goal of Buddhism is the liberation of the practitioner from samsara.
-Buddhists hold this to be the solution to the problem of suffering.
+Buddhism teaches that life is duḥkha or suffering and the primary goal of Buddhism is the liberation of the practitioner from samsara or the endless cycle of death and rebirth.
+Buddhists hold that Buddhahood or Enlightenment is the solution to the problem of suffering.

 Jainism

 Jainism is the religion of the followers of the Jinas or Tirthankars (torch bearers and spiritual teachers of dharma).
 Parshvanatha and Mahavira, the 23rd and 24th Tirthankars, respectively, revived the Jain religion and re-organized the shraman sangha.
 Jains highlight the practice of austerity.
 Jain philosophy states that the jiva, or soul, can escape the cycle of rebirth and death by freeing itself from karmic bondages.
 When nothing remains but the purity of the jiva, that person is called a jina, or winner, which is the origin of the term Jain.
 Karma is viewed as an accumulation that burdens the soul, causing attachment and suffering.
 Ahimsa, or non-violence, is central to Jain faith, philosophy and practice.
 It is interpreted very strictly as prohibiting all forms of harm to other living beings.
 Due to this, Jainism requires a strict vegetarian lifestyle.
 Ahimsa also applies to speaking, as one's words can cause harm and suffering.